pinireznik/skynet/readme.md

 ## Getting started

 Run dockers\build.sh all to build all the containers.
 To reproduce demo run monitordemo.sh.
-The demo video can be found here
+The demo video can be found here [http://youtu.be/FenTlq-3nSI](http://youtu.be/FenTlq-3nSI)

 ## Introduction

-This project consists of set of Dockers that use Serf agents to comunicate with each other.
+This project consists of a set of [Docker](https://www.docker.io/) containers that use [Serf](http://www.serfdom.io/) agents to comunicate with each other.
 Each folder contains:

- - build.sh
+ - build.sh (creates the Docker image.
+This can take a while when first run as large downloads maybe needed)
  - start.sh (starts the container(s))
- - stop.sh (stops container)
+ - stop.sh (stops container and removes the container)

-In some case there are additional scripts to make your live easier
+In some case there are additional scripts to make your life easier.

  - restart.sh (stops any running and than starts)
  - rebuild.sh (executes stop, build, run  this can be handy when working on code running inside container)

-Build creates the Docker image (this could take a while when first run as large downloads maybe needed).
-Run starts an instance of container(s).
-Stop stops and removes the instances.

 ## Current Models